California's 6th congressional district

-California's 6th congressional district is a congressional district in the U.S. state of California.
-It is represented by Democrat Ami Bera.

-Currently, the 6th district is entirely in Sacramento County and includes the north side of the city of Sacramento and its suburbs of Rosemont, Rancho Cordova, Citrus Heights, Rio Linda, Elverta, Arden-Arcade, Antelope, Foothill Farms, North Highlands, and most of Fair Oaks.
+California's 6th US congressional district is entirely in Sacramento County and includes the north side of the city of Sacramento and its suburbs of Rosemont, Rancho Cordova, Citrus Heights, Rio Linda, Elverta, Arden-Arcade, Antelope, Foothill Farms, North Highlands, and most of Fair Oaks.

+The district is represented since 2023 by Ami Bera, a Democrat, who was re-elected in 2024.
 Prior to redistricting by the California Citizens Redistricting Commission of 2021, the district included the entire city of Sacramento and some of its suburbs.
 The district was represented by Democrat Doris Matsui.